By Susan Braden

 A combination of these temporary home remedies may treat the pain of a severe toothache until your dentist appointment.
 First, use warm salt water to rinse out your mouth.
 This rinse will dislodge any remaining food pieces in your mouth that may be exacerbating your toothache.
 With tweezers, then apply a cotton swab dipped in clove oil to the sensitive area to lessen pain and discomfort.

-If this process does not lessen the pain enough, you may want to take a few over-the-counter pain medications while you are waiting on an appointment.
-There are also helpful tooth-numbing gels available at your local supermarket or pharmacy that may temporarily relieve your pain.
+If this process does not lessen the pain enough, you may want to take tylenol or ibuprofen while you are waiting on an appointment.
+There are also helpful tooth-numbing gels available at your local supermarket that may temporarily relieve your pain.

 If you are suffering from a head-pounding toothache, remember that pain is your body's warning signal that something is wrong.
 A toothache could be a sign of a severe oral issue such as a cavity, an infection and/or an abscess.
 When you know that you have a toothache, it is important to visit a dentist who will identify your problem.
 Visit a dental provider with your cheap dental plan as soon as possible to find the cheapest dental solution – before your toothache progresses into a more painful, costly situation.

 A dislodged crown or filling may not be as painful as a toothache or a knocked out tooth, but this situation leaves your affected tooth weakened and less protected, and its exposure to air, temperature, and pressure may begin to cause you pain.
 Be sure to save the filling or crown that fell off, and consider applying a numbing gel or clove oil to the affected tooth while you are waiting on an appointment.
 Bring the crown or filling back to your dentist to increase your chances of a cheap dental replacement.